CommuniTEAM/CommuniTEA/backend/README.md

 docker run --rm -it --network=host -v "$(pwd)/db:/db" ghcr.io/amacneil/dbmate new <NAME OF YOUR MIGRATION (ex. create_users_tables)>
 ```

-For Dbmate to run migrations successfully, the SQL file must have both `-- migrate:up` (above any creation statements) and `-- migrate:down` (above any deletion statements) present, even if one is left blank.
+For Dbmate to run migrations successfully, the SQL file must have both `-- migrate:up` and `-- migrate:down` present, even if one is left blank.
+There should be only one instance of each statement.

 ### Go and the Database